tdhopper/c.tdhopper.com/content/post/2012-05-08-calculus-haikus-and-limericks.md

 ---
+Author: Tim
+slug: calculus-haikus-and-limericks
 title: Calculus Haikus and Limericks
-categories:
-    - Quote
 date: 2012-05-08
-Author: Tim
-slug: calculus-haikus-and-limericks
+description: Limericks and haikus written by my calculus students
+categories: Article
+image: /images/poems.png
-aliases: [/blog/2012/May/08/calculus-haikus-and-limericks/]
+aliases:
+  - /blog/2012/May/08/calculus-haikus-and-limericks/
 ---

 I offered my calculus students bonus points to write a limerick or haiku on their final exam.
 I got some great answers!
 And the students seem to enjoy it.
 My favorite limerick (on improper integrals):